 4. Splitting chores

-Comparatively in traditional Asian homes, where often there is a glaring lack of equality in a marriage, household chores are a burden of the woman.
-Dividing household chores becomes a shared value in a modern family which is then carried forward even by the children when they start a family.
+Comparatively, in traditional Asian homes, where often there is a glaring lack of equality in marriage, household chores are a burden on the woman.
+Dividing household chores becomes a shared value in a modern family which is then carried forward by the children when they start a family.